 Bennett & Philp intellectual property lawyer Tony Bennett says In-N-Out, whose occasional pop-up restaurants in Australia attract enormous crowds, is pushing its luck with a lawsuit claiming Sydney burger chain Down N’ Out is mimicking the American firm’s business.

 It’s illuminated the little-understood domain of trade marks and their use, which can make or break a business.

-Nicole, who is a Director with Bennett & Philp Lawyers, says the In-N-Out chain has been running surprise pop up restaurants in Sydney and Melbourne purely so it can claim it is using its trade mark in Australia.
+Tony, who is a Director with Bennett & Philp Lawyers, says the In-N-Out chain has been running surprise pop up restaurants in Sydney and Melbourne purely so it can claim it is using its trade mark in Australia.

 Bennett & Philp won a landmark trade mark case in 2016 in a case which defined how trade mark holders could lose their marks if not properly used and if a trade mark owner failed to show proper control and use of their mark.